Precalculus by Richard Wright

 Solution

-The first two functions are examples of polynomial functions because they can be written in the form f(x) = anxn + ⋯ + a2x2 + a1x + a0, where the powers are non-negative integers and the coefficients are real numbers.
+The first two functions are examples of polynomial functions because they can be written in the form f(x) = anxn + ⋯ + a2x2 + a1x + a0, where the powers are non-negative integers, and the coefficients are real numbers.

 Graphs of Polynomial Functions

 A polynomial function can have an infinite variety in the number of terms and the exponent of the variable.
-Even though the the order of the terms of a polynomial function does not affect performing algebraic operations, the polynomial's terms are usually written in order of highest to lowest exponent.
+Even though the order of the terms of a polynomial function does not affect performing algebraic operations, the polynomial's terms are usually written in order of highest to lowest exponent.
 This is the general form.
 The degree of the polynomial is the highest exponent on the variable.
 If the polynomial is written in general form, the degree will be the first exponent of the variable.
 The leading coefficient is the coefficient of the term containing the highest exponent of the variable.
 If the polynomial is in general form, the leading coefficient is the first coefficient.

 Terminology of Polynomial Functions